Diamond Barn Door Hardware

 Do You Need a Header Board for Barn Doors?

-Barn doors between rooms are an exciting design feature that many people opt for when building or renovating their houses.
+Barn doors between rooms are a fun design choice.
+Many people choose them when building or renovating their homes.

 If you have chosen a barn door for your next project, you may be aware that you might need to also install a header board.

 A header board is a structural addition to a barn door that ensures it is fit for purpose and properly installed.
-However, if you have never installed a barn door before you might be wondering if the header board is actually necessary.
+If you have never installed a barn door before, you might wonder if the header board is needed.

-To help you out, we have put together this comprehensive guide that will answer your question of whether you need a header board for barn doors.
+We created this helpful guide to answer your question about needing a header board for barn doors.
 We will cover:

 • The role of a header board